A Volume-based Description of Transport in Incompressible Liquid Electrolytes and its Application to Ionic Liquids: Conclusion

 \section{Conclusion}

-In this work, we have presented a detailed discussion of transference numbers based on our novel transport theory.
-We validated our description in comparison with experimental results obtained from eNMR measurements.
+In this work, we supplement the discussion shown in Ref.~\citenum{Lorenz2022} and present a detailed discussion of transference numbers based on our novel transport theory.
+We applied our description to experimental results obtained from eNMR measurements and validated our model assumptions concerning the relevant boundary condition.

 Our discussion highlights the relevance of the reference frame for the interpretation of transport parameters.
 Furthermore, we present different definitions for the concept of transference numbers, and use universal constraints to identify the number of independent parameters.
-We focus on two different internal reference frames defined by the center-of-mass motion and by the volume-based velocity and derive the exact transformation rules for the fluxes and transport parameters between the two reference frames.
+In addition to the external frame of reference given by the resting laboratory, we focus on three different internal reference frames defined by the center-of-mass motion, by the volume-based velocity, and by the species-based reference frame.
+We derive the exact transformation rules for the flux densities and transport parameters between these reference frames.

-We apply both descriptions to binary IL electrolytes and to ternary electrolytes based on IL-Li-salt mixtures subject to the specific physical system of an eNMR measurement device.
-We model this system assuming a trivial volume flux.
-The comparison with eNMR measurements highlights that the laboratory frame is best represented by the volume-based description.
-Assuming a vanishing momentum flux is a bad approximation.
+We apply our description of eNMR measurement devices to pure ILs and to electrolytes based on IL-Li-salt mixtures with common anions, as discussed in Ref.~\citenum{Lorenz2022}.
+Our analysis shows that, to a good approximation, the volume-based drift velocity can be neglected for such hardly compressible electrolytes.
+This highlights that for eNMR measurements the laboratory frame is best represented by the volume-based description.
+In contrast, assuming a vanishing momentum flux is a bad approximation.

-It has to be noted though, that the mass-based description has the advantage that the relevant parameters are the molar masses.
-These are unambiguously defined for all ion species, in contrast to the corresponding molar volumes which are mandatory for the volume-based description.
-The molar volumes are not so easy to determine, as they usually vary with composition, pressure and temperature.
+It has to be noted though, that it can be advantageous to state transference numbers in the mass-based description.
+In particular, it is straightforward to obtain the Li transference numbers from the species mobilities of the eNMR measurements because the molar masses are the only additional parameters needed, see \cref{eq:tmLi_from_mob}.
+In contrast to the partial molar volumes (which are usually not so easy to determine as they may vary with composition, pressure and temperature) needed for the volume-based description, see \cref{eq:geenral_relation_mobility_trans}, the molar masses are unambiguously defined.

-Furthermore, we show that a switch of sign of the transference numbers due to frame transformations does not seem to be a typical effect.
-In rare cases the transference number can be negative in one frame and positive in another but for the majority of systems it stays negative.
+Furthermore, we show that transforming from volume- to mass-based description does not commonly yield a switch of sign of the transference numbers, although in rare cases this can occur.
+This picture is different when transforming into the common-anion reference frame.
+Here, most Li transference numbers are positive due to the high mobility of the anion.

 Our description rationalizes an ongoing debate in the literature regarding sign and magnitude of transference numbers in ILs and highly concentrated electrolytes.
 Some apparent inconsistencies can be solved to a large extent when the boundary conditions are clearly stated and the choice of reference is clearly defined.